idvorkin/idvorkin.github.io/_d/ai-journal.md

 ### 2023-07-15

-- Had very clever idea to 1/ make my convo files markdown, giving me completion from CoPilot
+- Had a very clever idea to 1/ make my convo files markdown, giving me completion from CoPilot
-- Having GPT prompt default answer in [markdown with line seperators](https://github.com/idvorkin/nlp/blob/ed56c29719a8a8f53ffd10513ec96d3895a25076/convos/default.convo?plain=1#L1) so that it was clear the answers from the bot
+- Having GPT prompt default answer in [markdown with line separators](https://github.com/idvorkin/nlp/blob/ed56c29719a8a8f53ffd10513ec96d3895a25076/convos/default.convo?plain=1#L1) so that it was clear the answers from the bot
 - e.g. <https://gist.github.com/idvorkin/98cfaa4bea8e4f9cc113ff978612518e>

 ### 2023-07-04